Cantera/cantera/doc/sphinx/yaml/elements.rst

 Elements
 ********

-``element`` entries are needed only when defining custom elements which are not standard chemical elements, or defining specific isotopes.
+``element`` entries are needed only when defining custom elements that are not standard chemical elements, or defining specific isotopes.

 The fields of an ``element`` entry are: